Quadwinner/jetsetter/jetsetter-mobile/README.md

-# 🚀 Jetsetterss Mobile App
+# 🚀 Jetsetters Mobile App

-A React Native mobile application for the Jetsetterss travel booking platform, built with Expo and TypeScript.
+A React Native mobile application for the Jetsetters travel booking platform, built with Expo and TypeScript.

 ## 📱 Features